Samahaara: Founders

 Rathna Shekar Reddy Reddy is a Hyderabadi theatre and Telugu film actor and an alumnus of the Lee Strasberg Theatre and Film Institute.
 He is best known for his critically acclaimed theatre productions like Purushotham, Dominic Wesley, Last Wish Baby, Gregor Samsa and others and his work in movies like Ishq (Telugu) and Ente (Malayalam).
 His body of work includes The Imaginary Invalid, Fiddler on the Roof, Purushotham, Wait Until Dark, The Last Wish Baby.

 Reddy conducts theatre workshops which run full, trains actors for both stage and cinema and produces and directs plays for both Samahaara and outside institutions like schools, colleges, corporates and others.
 His upcoming releases are Mana Kuralle in which he plays a negative lead, Antha Scene Ledu, lead in the award-winning Naa Bangaaru Thalli, Yuddham Sharanam and others.
 His TV show Wow Emi Ruchi for which he was the host for more than a 100 episodes gained him tremendous popularity on the small screen.

-With his performances and his flair for the art, he has touched the hearts of hundreds and can be termed as a person largely responsible for what can only be called as a 'theatre revolution' in the city visible in the last few years.
-Youngsters in Hyderabad are now able to find a mentor to mould their talent.
-He has created a platform for them to develop and display their talent.
+He has been involved in theatre in Hyderabad, where he has provided mentorship and created opportunities for young performers to develop and showcase their talent.